Siyum: Siyum HaShas

 An event known as a Siyum HaShas marks the completion of the entire Talmud.
 This is a monumental undertaking, consisting of 2,711 folios (5,422 pages) of study.

-The Daf Yomi study program is the largest Siyum HaShas event, with hundreds of thousands of participants.
+The conclusion of the Daf Yomi study program is the largest Siyum HaShas event, with hundreds of thousands of participants.
 In this program, a study schedule includes a specific daf or blatt (folio) to be studied by all participants on any particular day.
 This standard calendar covers the entire Talmud approximately every seven and a half years.
-Enormous siyyum gatherings follow, arranged around the world.
+Enormous siyum gatherings follow, arranged around the world.
+The next Daf Yomi Siyum HaShas will be on June 7, 2027, upon the completion of Tractate Niddah.

 The main event for the 13th Siyum HaShas, organized by Agudath Israel of America, took place on January 1, 2020, in MetLife Stadium in New Jersey with a sellout crowd of over 90,000.
 Other Siyum HaShas events were held globally, with several "satellite" Agudath Israel locations around the United States and several others arranged in the United States and Israel by the Dirshu organization.

 Although Siyum HaShas is most commonly associated with Daf Yomi, this is not always true.
 Many serious students of the Talmud have completed it on their schedules, either by themselves, with a partner, or in a small study group.
 However, it is not very common, even among regular Talmudic students and researchers, and those who do so are often viewed as elites.